 6.2.3 Designing the "In-Between": Discovering an Online Shared Repertoire.
 Despite half of participants not knowing detailed steps of the printing process prior to utilizing HowDIY (e.g. "I have no idea"), all but one demonstrated detailed knowledge of printing procedures afterwards.
 Participants visited an average of 4 external links, finding information outside of HowDIY.
 Many participants mentioned that HowDIY helped them understand "the theory behind 3D printing" and "demystified the process for me a bit, which increased confidence".
-However, some wished for more course-like structure to learn 3D printing, something they could strictly follow to get started.
-While HowDIY did provide a number of YouTube tutorials, it did not provide more interactive courses (e.g. like MOOCS [62]).
-Those who demonstrated use of printing services through HowDIY utilized features that the studied online printing interfaces often do not support.
-One user did not upload a 3D file, but instead uploaded images and described his desired end-product (i.e. Figure 4), which prompted the service to respond with descriptions of various CAD tools and design-considerations for crafting his future print.
-This form of consultation may be supported by future meta-design systems, but cannot be supported until consultation is conducted and studied.
-Meta-Design platforms like HowDIY make 3D printing accessible to many less-traditional users and thus make studying these emergent interactions possible, changing the landscape of 3D printing technologies.
+However, some wished for more course-like structure to learn 3D printing (e.g. MOOCs [62]).
+Those who contacted printing services through HowDIY utilized features that the studied online printing interfaces often do not support.
+One user did not upload a 3D file, but instead uploaded images and described his desired end-product (i.e. Figure 4), which prompted a response with descriptions of various CAD tools and design-considerations for his specifications.
+This form of consultation may be supported by future meta-design systems, but this requires further studies on 3D printing service consultation.
+Meta-Design platforms like HowDIY make 3D printing accessible to many less-traditional users and thus make studying these emergent interactions possible, changing the landscape of 3D printing technologies and practices.